CodeCabin/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.12 - 2022-10-13 =
+* Fixed issue where minified library files were being loaded when in developer mode only
+* Fixed issue with CRUD class KSES processing
+* Updated Atlas Novus install ratio probability calculations to use a larger sample range

 = 9.0.11 - 2022-09-20  =
 * Added various supports for Pro add-on settings